How to optimize your website UX with smart content

 This could be done by simply tagging your content in your digital experience platform in a rather straightforward process: if it fits tea lovers, tag it with “tea”, if it fits coffee lovers, tag it with “coffee.”
 Also remember to have regular quality checks, to ensure that your content is correctly tagged and up-to-date.

-Without going into detail, machine learning, i.e. artificial intelligence (AI), could be used in personalisation and smart content, too.
-In this approach, a piece of software recognises patterns across content and users over time, and then tries to automatically predict what content might be the perfect match for your visitors.
+Without going into detail, machine learning, i.e. artificial intelligence (AI), could be used in personalization and smart content, too.
+In this approach, a piece of software recognizes patterns across content and users over time, and then tries to automatically predict what content might be the perfect match for your visitors.

 Don’t over-use smart content.
-Heavy personalisation can confuse users, rather than help them.
-A matching might be totally wrong, or you have the issue of sharing what you think is a static piece of content, as mentioned earlier.
+Heavy personalization can confuse users, rather than help them.
+A matching might be totally wrong, or you have the issue of users sharing what they think is a static piece of content (which in reality is dynamic), as mentioned earlier.
 If you are going to use it widely, reserve it for your logged-in users, if possible.

-Find out more: 5 reasons to choose Enonic as your CMS »
+Find out more: Reasons to choose Enonic as your CMS »

 An exciting new innovation on the smart content front is a so-called “customer data platform.”
-This is a central hub gathering and using data from the various systems of your organisation, like CRM, CMS, and ERP.
+This is a central hub gathering and using data from the various systems of your organization, like CRM, CMS, DAM, and ERP.

 Be aware that this might be a proprietary solution and can keep your digital experiences in silos.
 However, many platforms support custom development and tailored solutions, but they are in danger of being more hard-coded—meaning more manual maintenance.